ml-archive/bugsnag/README.md

 ### Reporting

 `BugsnagMiddleware` will automatically report errors thrown by your route handlers.
+If you do not want to report certain error types see [Controlling Your Error Reports](#controlling-your-error-reports).

+#### Manual Reporting
 You can report errors manually from `Application` or `Request`.

 ```swift
 // Reporting from Application.